Tools

 Santoku Knife

-While a good chef’s knife is essential, the 7-inch Santoku Knife is a favorite for plant-forward cooking because of its flat cutting edge, which is more suited to notoriously unwieldy vegetables like squash.
+While a good chef’s knife is essential, the 7" Santoku Knife is a favorite for plant-forward cooking because of its flat, fluted cutting edge, which is more suited to notoriously unwieldy vegetables like squash.
 The shorter blade length also makes it ideal for precision cuts (think: scoring before roasting or removing kale ribs) and gives you exceptional control when chopping, dicing or julienning.

 Non Stick Frying Pan

 Sautéing is a major component of vegetarian cooking.
-One of the easiest weeknight meals to throw together is some lightly sautéed vegetables, a whole grain and an accompanying sauce.
-When it comes to low fat cooking, non-stick cookware is ideal for this technique and more.
+When it comes to low fat cooking, non stick cookware is ideal for this technique (and more).
 Flipping egg-white omelets, searing tofu or wilting greens are all made simple with the super slick surface of our Non Stick Frying Pan.

 Roasting Pan